BelfrySCAD/openscad_docsgen/WRITING_DOCS.md

 Where the valid docs file types are as follows:

 - `Files`: Generate a documentation file for each .scad input file.
 Generates Images.
 - `ToC`: Generate a project-wide Table of Contents file.
+(TOC.md)
 - `Index`: Generate an alphabetically sorted function/module/constants index file.
+(AlphaIndex.md)
-- `Topics`: Generate an index file of topics, sorted alphabetically.
+- `Topics`: Generate a index file of topics, sorted alphabetically.
+(Topics.md)
 - `CheatSheet`: Generate a CheatSheet summary of function/module Usages.
+(CheatSheet.md)
 - `Cheat`: The same as `CheatSheet`.
-- `Sidebar`: Generate a \_Sidebar index of files.
+- `Sidebar`: Generate a Wiki sidebar index of files. (\_Sidebar.md)

 ---